Maple Pecan Pie Recipe

 What other ingredients do you need?
 For the filling, you’re going to want to also get your hands on honey, heavy cream, brown sugar, butter, pecans, and vanilla.
 Oh my goodness, can you already imagine how good that pie filling is going to taste?
 If your mouth isn’t watering yet I don’t know what can be done with ya!
 All of these ingredients simply get mixed together on the stovetop before being added to a graham cracker crust and then chilled in the fridge.

 Yeah, this maple pecan pie couldn’t be easier to make and it’s a no-bake recipe.
-As I mentioned above, the filling resembles the texture of soft caramel that’s bursting with maple flavor and overloaded with pecan pieces.
+The filling resembles the texture of soft caramel that’s bursting with maple flavor and overloaded with pecan pieces.
 This pie is so good and sure to be an instant classic in your household.
 I hope you give it a go and make it this Thanksgiving!

 How to Make Maple Pecan Pie